-Although you can't prevent presbyopia, you can help protect your eyes and your vision.
-Here's how:
+You can't prevent presbyopia.
+You can help protect your eyes and your vision by following these tips:

 - Control chronic health conditions.
 Certain conditions, such as diabetes and high blood pressure, can affect your vision if you don't receive proper treatment.